CIP-PRITAM/Steganography/README.md

 Steps:

-1. The script reads encryptedImage.png
+i.
+The script reads encryptedImage.png

-2. You must enter the correct password.
+ii.
+You must enter the correct password.

-3. If the password matches, the hidden message is displayed.
+iii.
+If the password matches, the hidden message is displayed.